Skip to content

 How to apply for scholarships

 Once you’ve found a list of scholarship programs that suit your profile, it’s time to start applying!
 Remember that each scholarship program in Canada has its own unique application process, so you will need to read through the information carefully.
-Here’s how to get started andapply for your short-listed university and college scholarships:
+Here’s how to get started and apply for your short-listed university and college scholarships:

 1. Review the eligibility criteria